rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Pods are defined by a <a href="#Manifest">manifest file</a> read by the <strong>apiserver</strong> which deploys nodes.

-Nodes were previously called "minions" who do work.
-Apparently Google namers forgot about the existance of NodeJS.

 Pods abstact the network and storage of containers.
 So each <strong>pod</strong> can hold one or more containers, all of which <strong>share the same IP address</strong>, hostname, namespaces, and other resources.